acquia/blt/readme/configuration-management.md

 Note that this workflow currently has two major limitations.
 The first is that individual configurations can't be entirely excluded from configuration management.
 For instance, if you want administrators to be able to set the site name (as above) or create new contact forms / webforms in production, this would be difficult given the current state of the module.
 However, this should theoretically be possible.

-TODO: Update once we figure out the graylist, and with additional information about how to integrate with BLT.
+TODO: Update this documentation once Config Split's greylist functionality has been better documented and tested.

 The second limitation is that it's difficult to define configuration that varies between sites in a multisite installation.
 Multisite installations that require highly customized bundles of configuration per-site might be better suited by a Features-based workflow.